Skip to content

 Catalog Negotiation

-Before a server can send A2UI to a client, they must establish mutual support for the protocol and determine which catalogs are available.
-Depending on your system architecture, this capability negotiation can be handled in one of two ways: during the initial connection handshake or on a per-message basis.
+Before a server can send A2UI to a client, they must establish which catalogs are available.
+Depending on your architecture, this can happen in one of two ways.

-Because MCP operates as a stateful session protocol, the most efficient approach is to declare capabilities exactly once when establishing the connection.
-The client declares its A2UI support under the capabilities object (often under an experimental or custom key) of the standard initialize request.
-The server stores this state for the duration of the session.
+MCP is a stateful session protocol, so the most efficient approach is to declare capabilities once during connection setup.
+The client declares its A2UI support under capabilities:

 {